cube-js/cube/docs/content/Schema/pre-aggregations.md

 The `incremental: true` flag generates a special `refreshKey` SQL query which triggers a refresh for partitions where the end date lies within the `updateWindow` from the current time.
-In the provided example, it will refresh today's and the last 7 days of partitions.
+In the provided example, it will refresh today's and the last 7 days of partitions once a day.
 Partitions before the `7 day` interval **will not** be refreshed once they are built unless the rollup SQL is changed.

+Partition tables are refreshed as a whole.
+When new partition table is available it replaces the old one.
+Old partition tables are collected by [Garbage Collection][ref-garbage-collection].
+Append is never used to add new rows to the existing tables.

 An original SQL pre-aggregation can also be used with time partitioning and incremental `refreshKey`.
 It requires using `FILTER_PARAMS` inside the Cube's